Caliban Strikes

 His midbrain, without language but trained to mimic the higher orders with high accuracy, started looking for alternatives to the full sprint– possible trajectories under the caravan, between the wheels, whether or not to commit to full acceleration and hope two thrown objects would remedy the situation or to take the corner at cruising speed and interface head-on with the threat.
 A plan, images only, to take the faster route and bounce off a tree 5 meters past the expected point of visual contact, presented itself entire to the higher consciousness after the full second in which his mind had been absorbed managing the initial response, during which his ego had dissolved entirely in the effort of the entire sensorium to organize itself around acceleration.

 “Okay,” the mind thought, or thought it thought, or was given the indulgence of being allowed to think after the impulse had been sent into the brainstem for processing, or (more likely than not), had been told to think after the lower orders had decided for it that the plan was a good one– in any case, as the word was taking its casual and totally superfluous journey through the auditory pathways, the body carefully pruned its trajectory.
 His peripheral vision, tuned for motion detection, tracked surface irregularities underfoot while his fovea locked onto the tree’s mass.
-The lower orders had deemed the threat subcritical, allowing his legs to cap at 80% of maximum sprint speed (47kph), just within the threshold of structural integriry.
+The lower orders had deemed the threat subcritical, allowing his legs to cap at 80% of maximum sprint speed (47kph), just within the threshold of structural integrity.
 His mass beginning to shift from the knife-edge of falling into the gathering crouch that would control his rotation.

 As he neared the edge of the caravan, he pulled the rod from his flank and his body began organizing the complex interplay of forces that would control his rotation in the air.
 His stone arm was already initiating its throw sequence, powered by pure spatial prediction.
 A small jump brought his lead foot and head forward together - when his right foot struck the ground, his shin flexed like a spring, loading energy for launch.
 His foot appeared around the edge first, striking precisely as his eyes cleared the caravan’s side.
 His body rotated horizontally around his momentarily fixed head position, most of the stone’s momentum already committed through his trunk rotation before his visual cortex had even registered the scene.
 The brief milliseconds between sight and release would allow only the finest targeting adjustments.
 His rod arm followed more conservatively, ready for contingencies.
 By the time his eyes resolved the situation, the stone was already whistling past his ear, his arm approaching maximum extension.